Business & Real Estate Taxation

 Areas of Focus: Tax & Wealth Preservation

-Joy Spence, Esq. is an associate in the Private Wealth & Taxation Group.
+Joy Spence is an associate in the firm’s Business & Real Estate Taxation, Trusts & Estates, Tax Exempt Organizations and Private Wealth & Taxation practice groups.
 She focuses her practice primarily on tax law, wealth management, and trusts and estates.
-Joy regularly assists clients in developing tailored plans to maximize asset protection and wealth preservation, while minimizing tax exposure.
-She also counsels individuals and families on developing tax-efficient […]

 Areas of Focus: Tax

-Overview: Mark frequently works with real estate counsel at the Firm advising clients operating as partnerships, limited liability companies, or S corporations on ways to achieve tax deferral from an exchange of property without triggering gain from receipt of taxable “boot.”
+Overview: In September 2017, Mark was elected a Fellow of the American College of Tax Counsel (or “ACTC”) in recognition of his exceptional degree of professional commitment to the practice of tax law.
+Mark frequently works with real estate counsel at the Firm advising clients operating as partnerships, limited liability companies, or S corporations on ways to achieve tax deferral from an exchange of property without triggering gain from receipt of taxable “boot.”